Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Moderate

-West Virginia maintains a moderate regulatory approach to drone operations with comprehensive state-level statutes addressing privacy, critical infrastructure protection, stalking, and weaponization.
-The state permits recreational and commercial drone flights under FAA rules but adds targeted restrictions through HB 3005 (2018) and subsequent amendments.
-State park operations require superintendent registration and authorization.
+West Virginia maintains a moderate regulatory posture toward drone operations, with comprehensive state-level statutes addressing privacy invasion, stalking, critical infrastructure protection, and weaponization.
+The state permits recreational and commercial drone flights under FAA rules, with state parks requiring superintendent registration and approval.
+The state does not impose additional commercial licensing requirements beyond federal Part 107 certification.

 Wisconsin